OpenSynergic/leconfe/resources/docs/1.0/forms/introduction.md

 # Introduction

-In this section, I will explain only the customized aspects by our team.
-For the default or remaining information, you can refer to the.[Filament Documentation](https://filamentphp.com/docs/3.x/forms/installation)
+Utilizing the power of [Filament Form](https://filamentphp.com/docs/3.x/forms/installation), this package provides a way to easily build dynamic forms.

+This section will cover the extra features that extend the packages.